1992 Flores earthquake and tsunami: Tsunami

+Aftermath and relief efforts

+At least 2,500 people were killed or went missing near Flores, including 1,490 at Maumere and 700 on Babi.
+More than 500 people were injured and 90,000 were left homeless.
+30,000 homes were destroyed in the earthquake.
+19 people were killed and 130 houses were destroyed on Kalaotoa.
+Damage was assessed at approximately US$100 million.
+Approximately 90% of the buildings were destroyed at Maumere, the hardest-hit town, by the earthquake and ensuing tsunami while 50% to 80% of the structures on Flores were damaged or destroyed.
+Electricity in the general area and the port of Maumere was shut down.
+Maumere's hospital was completely destroyed, and patients were treated in tents.
+Damage also occurred on Sumba and Alor.

 The Indonesian government sent rescue and relief missions to earthquake-stricken areas and declared the earthquake a national disaster.
-The Indonesian air force provided assistance, mostly transporting medicine and clothing.
+The Indonesian Air Force provided assistance, mostly transporting medicine and clothing.
 Malaria and influenza rose significantly after the disaster.
-Babi Island survivors were evacuated since all the houses on the island were demolished.
+Babi Island survivors were evacuated since all the houses on the island were destroyed.
 International relief efforts were hindered by the onset of the rainy season.

-The Indonesian Government also requested assistance from the international community.
-Agencies such as the Asian Development Bank in Asia along with the World Bank, the Australian Agency for International Development, the Japanese Overseas Cooperation Fund, and others, made a coordinated effort to support reconstruction.
-Each agency concentrated on sectors and locations in which it had experience.
+The Indonesian government also requested assistance from the international community.
+Agencies such as the Asian Development Bank, along with the World Bank, the Australian Agency for International Development, the Japanese Overseas Cooperation Fund, and others, made a coordinated effort to support reconstruction.